openedx/edx-documentation/en_us/shared/developing_course/course_units.rst

 ****************************

-To a learner using the edX learning management system (LMS), each unit in the subsection appears as a link in the learning sequence at the top of the **Course** page.
-The contents of the active unit appear below the learning sequence.
+To a learner using the edX learning management system (LMS), each unit in the subsection is represented by an icon in the unit navigation bar at the top of the **Course** page.
+The components in the selected unit appear below the unit navigation bar.

-The following image shows a subsection with four units in the LMS.
-The first unit is open.
-Each unit is represented by an icon in the learning sequence.
+The following image shows a subsection with five units in the LMS.
+The fourth unit is open.

 .. image:: ../../../shared/images/Units_LMS.png
- :alt: Image of a unit in a subsection in the LMS, with all of the units in the learning sequence indicated.
+ :alt: A unit in the LMS, with all of the unit icons in the unit navigation bar indicated.
+ :width: 500

 .. _The Unit Workflow: